 Untested glass has nearly 100 times the risk of breakage compared to tested glass!

-The issue of spontaneous breakage is particularly pertinent when glazing at height, or dealing with glazed barriers and the importance of selecting the right type of glass for each application, all the more important.
+The issue of spontaneous breakage is particularly pertinent when glazing at height, or dealing with glazed barriers and the importance of selecting the right type of glass for each application, is all the more important.
 We would strongly recommend that thorough risk assessments are carried out for all glass project specifications, with consideration of the location of the glass, environmental factors, human traffic, usage of the area and impact requirements.
 The selection of glass should also consider the manner in which glass breaks and whether the risk of injury posed to people can be reduced, or mitigated by selecting one glass specification over another.
 For example:

-- Annealed glass: Annealed glass is a non-safety glass and there are not may instances that this type of glass should be used for construction projects.
+- Annealed glass: Annealed glass is a non-safety glass and there are not many instances that this type of glass should be used for construction projects.
 You will typically find annealed glass usage in greenhouses and garden sheds.
 When annealed glass breaks, it can crack, or break into large, sharp jagged pieces.
 Glass shards from broken annealed glass are dangerous and must be handled with care.